vwkd/kit/documentation/docs/01-routing.md

 An endpoint is a private API that is only available to your pages.
 Endpoints are the place to do things like access databases or APIs that require private credentials or return data that lives on a machine in your production network.

 An endpoint doesn't exist as a resource at the URL on the WWW.
 Its responses are precomputed during SSR along with the pages themselves.
 The runtime on the client then emulates the responses to your pages as if they were resources that actually existed at a URL.

+You can think of an endpoint as a page with a `load` function that gets SSR but never ends up on the client.

 What actually happens during SSR is the SvelteKit compiler calls the endpoint function for every `fetch` call in a page and stores the results in the generated page that will be served to the client.
 After hydration on the client, the client-side runtime intercepts `fetch` requests of the pages to the endpoint and returns the precomputed results.
 There is no actual HTTP call going on.